Meet the Team

 His best childhood hobby was digging the garden for the biggest, nastiest bugs he could find, and coming indoors covered in mud and leeches.
 It didn't take long before he explored his Canadian roots and fell in love with the vast wildlife that BC has to offer.
 "Being out in the sticks with the bears and the whales is awesome, but sharing that experience with other nature lovers from all around the world is unbeatable."
 As well as a Guide, Jack is a keen wildlife photographer.
 You can see his work at www.facebook.com/jackplantphoto

-Guide and Research Specialist
+Guide - Marketing and Sales Specialist

 Ronald Lewis Neasloss